Why is this important?

 How are we helping?

-The European Commission's Humanitarian Aid and Civil Protection department (ECHO) operates a humanitarian air service known as ECHO Flight, operating flights in the African countries of Kenya, Democratic Republic of Congo (DRC), and Mali.
+The European Commission's Civil Protection and Humanitarian Aid Operations department (ECHO) operates a humanitarian air service known as ECHO Flight, operating flights in the African countries of Kenya, Democratic Republic of Congo (DRC), Mali, and recently Uganda.
 The service is free of charge for humanitarian partners and aid organisations.

-The ability to respond to humanitarian crises quickly is key to preventing loss of lives.
+The ability to respond to humanitarian crises quickly is imperative in preventing loss of lives.